platformsh/platformsh-docs/sites/friday/src/get-started/here/local/tethered.md

 environment.

 You can achieve this through various approaches.
-For example, you can use Symfony Server with tethered data
+For example, you can use Symfony Server with tethered data.

 To do so, when testing changes locally, you can connect your locally running Symfony Server to service containers on an active {{% vendor/name %}} environment.

 This methodology has several advantages:

-- It avoids installing anything on your local machine but your stack runtime;
+- It avoids installing anything on your local machine but your stack runtime.
 - It ensures that you are using the same versions of all services on your local machine and in production.